• Interior

 About us

-Established in November 2012, Poor Calvin's is a unique boutique restaurant in Downtown Atlanta that offers rare Asian-inspired cuisine with Southern comfort.
+Established in November 2012, Poor Calvin's is a unique oasis in Downtown Atlanta that offers a rare cuisine of Asian with Southern influences.
 Originally from Vietnam but raised and classically trained in Germany, owner and chef Calvin Phan has brought his perspective of international culinary fusion to the front line of Poor Calvin's.
-This quaint restaurant, acknowledged as one of Atlanta's best-kept secrets, serves up an innovative blending of Eastern flavors and Western techniques and presentations, using only the freshest and most flavorful of ingredients.
-Chef Phan also presents an impressive menu filled with fresh daily seafood, locally resourced fresh vegetables, and homemade pasta.
+This quaint restaurant, acknowledged as one of Atlanta's best kept secrets, serves up an innovative blending of Eastern flavors and Western techniques and presentations, using only the freshest and most flavorful of ingredients.

 Poor Calvin’s embraces individuality and creativity for all occasions.

-We ask politely that guests be respectful in their choice of attire.
+We ask that guests please be respectful in their attire

 Originally from Vietnam but raised and classically trained in Germany, owner and chef Calvin Phan has brought his perspective of international culinary fusion to the front line of Poor Calvin's.
 This quaint restaurant, acknowledged as one of Atlanta's best-kept secrets, serves up an innovative blending of Eastern flavors and Western techniques and presentations, using only the freshest and most flavorful of ingredients.
 Chef Phan also presents an impressive dessert menu, all made in-house, including one-of-a-kind delectables like the Suspension Cake and Fuji Apple.